 Can I Request a Hearing to get my Car Out of Impound?

 The fact that you feel you are not guilty of DUI is not a defense to the Impound Hearing.
-You will only be successful at if one of the following apply:
+You will only be successful if one of the following applies:

 - The hold is due to a suspended license but the driver has had their license reinstated

-- The vehicle was reported as stolen at time of arrest
+- The vehicle was reported as stolen at the time of the arrest

-- The 30 day hold was due to a clerical error, e.g. you were cited for Regular DUI but the Officer mistakenly listed Extreme DUI on the Impound form
+- The 20-day hold was due to a clerical error, e.g. you were cited for Regular DUI but the Officer mistakenly listed Extreme DUI on the Impound form

-- The vehicle’s owner requests the hearing and can show he/she was not driving the car at time of arrest
+- The vehicle’s owner requests the hearing and can show he/she was not driving the car at the time of the arrest

 If you need assistance with getting your vehicle out of impound or defending your DUI please give us a call at 480-306-8875 and schedule a free consultation or click this link to go directly to our DUI Information Page for the most up to date status of Arizona’s DUI laws.